Kinilaw: Regional names and variants

 Some of the oldest surviving kinilaw variants are from the southern Visayas and Northern Mindanao, like Cagayan de Oro's kinilaw (sometimes stylized as kinilaw de Oro) and Dumaguete's binakhaw.
 Both are direct descendants of ancient Visayan preparation methods as displayed in the Butuan archeological finds.
 These are the original versions that use tabon-tabon and dungon fruits respectively.

 Several regions of the Philippines have local specialties or names of kinilaw dishes.
-In the northern Philippines, the Ivatan people of the Batanes islands refer to kinilaw as lataven.
-Ivatan fish kinilaw is known as lataven a among (also spelled lataven a amung).
+In Northern Luzon, particularly among the Ilocano people, kinilaw is commonly referred to as kilawin or kilawen.
+Among Ilocanos, however, the term kilawen is understood as a method of food preparation that encompasses a variety of raw, lightly cooked, or cured dishes, including those traditionally classified as kinilaw.
+These dishes are typically prepared using raw, lightly grilled, or boiled meat or seafood, marinated in sugarcane vinegar (sukang Iloko) or citrus juices such as calamansi or dayap.
+The most commonly used ingredients include fish, shrimp, carabao, beef, goat, and pork, which are seasoned with ginger, chili, salt, and other spices to enhance their flavor.
+Notable examples of kilawin or kilawen dishes include Kilawen nga Ipon (baby anchovies or small fish), Jumping Salad (live shrimp), Kilawen a Kalding (grilled goat meat), Insarabasab (a dish similar to dinakdakan but without pig brain), Ata-ata or Kappukan (rare beef or carabao meat) and Kudil or Caliente (boiled carabao or cow skin).
+These dishes are integral to Ilocano cuisine and are highly regarded for their tangy and robust flavors.
+Among the Ivatan people of the Batanes islands refer to kinilaw as lataven.
+Fish lataven is known as lataven a among (also spelled lataven a amung).

 In the southern Philippines, the Tausug people of the Sulu islands refer to fish kinilaw as lawal.
-Unlike other kinilaw dishes, lawal usesvinegar to wash the fish, and uses citrus fruits and other souring agents to denature the fish meat.
+Unlike other kinilaw dishes, lawal uses vinegar only to wash the fish, and uses citrus fruits and other souring agents to denature the fish meat.
 Among the Sama-Bajau people, it is known as kilau or kinilau and sometimes includes unripe mangoes as a souring agent.
 Among the Maranao people of southwestern Mindanao, biyaring is a type of kinilaw made with tiny shrimp.
 It is a regional favorite and is notable because it is ideally prepared while the shrimp are still alive.

 A common way of serving kinilaw in the islands of Visayas and Mindanao is sinuglaw, which combines fish kinilaw (usually tuna) and charcoal-grilled pork belly (sinugba).